Custimy-io/laravel-code-exercise/README.md

 ## Task Outline
 We are building an application for organizing students, parents and teachers in High Schools.
 The application should be built in Laravel from scratch.
-There will be no frontend.
 See https://laravel.com/docs/10.x/installation